Worshiping at Grace

 Each week, the 8:00am service is followed by the Adult Education hour at 9:00am in the Reception Room, attended by the parishioners coming to either one of the morning services.
 The 10:00am service is followed by a social time, refreshments and coffee in the Parish Hall.

-10:00 am: Sung Eucharist (with the choir and congregational singing), using the Book of Alternative Services (BAS) -- every Sunday except for the first Sunday of the month, when we use the Book of Common Prayer, which is written in comparatively "old" language and liturgical style.
-The 10 am service includes a "children's focus" period when the children gather with the clergy to hear their own interactive and engaging message at the start of the service.
+10:00 am: Sung Eucharist, using the Book of Alternative Services (BAS) -- every Sunday except for the first Sunday of the month, when we use the Book of Common Prayer, which is written in comparatively "old" language and liturgical style.

 Choral Matins is used once per year for the Remembrance Sunday service (the Sunday closest to November the 11th), and we do hold an occasional sung Evensong (a service of Evening Prayer from the BCP).
 We observe all significant feasts in the church calendar on Sundays nearest to them, and we mark many of them with special services outside of Sundays, such as Christmas Eve and Day, Ash Wednesday, Maundy Thursday, Good Friday, and Easter Vigil.

 Our Baptisms also take place several times a year at the 10 am service.
 If you are considering being baptised or to have your child baptised, please let us know at firstname.lastname@example.org.

 Daily Morning Prayer